The Best Tours in Amsterdam

 Bike tours are a wonderful way to see the city’s top attractions and this is a great tour of central Amsterdam’s highlights.
 If you want to bike to a few surrounding towns then do the Countryside Bike Tour (4 hours) or the Windmills, Cheese & Clogs Bike Tour (3 hours).

 Romantic tour of the Amsterdam canals while served a pretty tasty dinner (much better than you’d expect).
 There are meat, fish, and vegetarian options.
-For lighter fare do the Dutch Cheese & Wine Cruise or the Classic Canal Cruise (just tea and coffee).
+For lighter fare do the Cheese & Wine Cruise.

 This one doesn’t pretend to be romantic, chic, or trendy.
 It’s just plain fun – and the best family-friendly canal tour in Amsterdam.